 SAFETY IN MONTSERRAT ISLAND

 Although the level of volcanic activity is very low at present, the volcano is still active.
 For that reason, it is continually monitored for signs of increasing activity.
-The access to the restricted zone is strictly controlled, and tours are only available via approved guides.
+The access to the restricted zone is strictly controlled, and therefore, tours are only available via approved guides.
 Moreover, access to the volcano itself is strictly forbidden.